Nine stages of decay: Misogyny

 kusōzu illustrations taken from an Edo-period Kusoushi book that was probably intended for teaching moral precepts to female readers.
 A surviving copy of this book is marked with a seal of a woman's name.

 The nine stages of decay, and kusōzu in particular, have been described as a manifestation of the misogyny inherent to some schools of Buddhism, in which women are situated as mere objects of contemplation, reinforcing the belief that women have a lesser ability to achieve Buddhahood than men.
 During the edo period, such ideas of the spiritual inferiority of women were used to indoctrinate the three obediences into women and girls.
-This analysis has been criticised with reference to hongaku teachings that posit that women have Buddha nature precisely because of their impurity.
+However, this analysis has been criticised with reference to hongaku teachings that posit that women have Buddha nature precisely because of their impurity.
 The tales of Empress Danrin and Empress Koumyou provide examples of women who willingly planned to expose their decaying bodies to the public as an act of Buddhist devotion, in the hope that "sentient beings in the Latter Days of the Buddhist Law should be awakened through exposure to the impure human condition."